williamleif/GraphSAGE/README.md

 * <train_prefix>-feats.npy --- "A numpy-stored array of node features; ordering given by id_map.json"
 * <train_prefix>-walks.txt --- "A text file specifying random walk co-occurrences (one pair per line)" (*only for unsupervised)

+To run the model on a new dataset, you need to make data files in the format described above.
+To run random walks for the unsupervised model and to generate the <prefix>-walks.txt file) you can use the `run_walks` function in `graphsage.utils`.

 #### Model variants
 The user must also specify a --model, the variants of which are described in detail in the paper:
 * graphsage_mean -- GraphSAGE with mean-based aggregator